 There’s also this: JetBlue really doesn’t seem to like working with reader advocates.
 I just passed another reader question along to them and received a response that told me to more or less mind my own business.

-I imagine I’ll get the same response if I try to mediate Gershner’s case.
+I imagine my advocacy team and I will get the same response if we try to mediate Gershner’s case.